Bread Pudding Recipe

 What You’ll Need

 I love the simple, universal ingredient list for this recipe.
-It’s such a satisfying dessert, and you can make it on a whim with all ingredients accounted for!
+It’s the kind of treat you can make on a whim because you probably already have everything you need in your kitchen.

 For the Bread Pudding